Hacks: season 4 of the award-winning US comedy comes to Sky Max

 By Chris Miller, Feature Writer

-It’s a comedy about two women in comedy.
-Deborah Vance (Jean Smart) is a legendary stand-up playing night after night in Las Vegas, but her material is getting a little stale.
-Young writer Ava (Hannah Einbinder), who’s in hot water after an ill-advised social media post, is paired with her by their agent to see if they can help resurrect each other’s careers.
+Deborah Vance (Smart) is a legendary stand-up comedian playing night after night in Las Vegas, but her material is getting a little stale.
+Young writer Ava (Einbinder), who’s in hot water after an ill-advised social media post, is paired with her by their shared manager Jimmy (Paul W Downs) to see if they can help resurrect each other’s careers.

 Deborah Vance has devoted her life to making people laugh, partly because she loves it and needs it, but partly because it’s brought her the lifestyle she feels she deserves.
 Laughs not as lucrative as they used to be?
 Go on a TV shopping channel and sell some branded products!
 She’s shrewd, witty, outspoken, prickly and capricious, and Jean Smart embodies all these characteristics superbly, always hinting at vulnerability beneath Deborah’s outward strength.
 And it’s all punctuated with a wicked cackle.